 An artist of diverse musical integrity and exceptional theatrical dexterity, soprano Michelle Danese continues to prove herself to be an artist of many dimensions.
-She signed on to join Catherine Knights’ roster at Catalyst Talent Creative Management; she sang the lead role of the Vixen in Leoš Janáček’s Czech opera, The Cunning Little Vixen with the Canadian Operatic Arts Academy and she is currently collaborating as a soloist with Dj’s and musicians around the globe.
+She sang the lead role of the Vixen in Leoš Janáček’s Czech opera, The Cunning Little Vixen with the Canadian Operatic Arts Academy and she is currently collaborating as a soloist with Dj’s and musicians around the globe.
 Michelle has recently released two dance tracks, “Alive” and “Dynamite” under Glovel Records and a third release with Royal Beat Records, “Take My Breath Away.”
 As a past member of the former classical crossover group, Naria, Michelle recorded and released two full albums (Opera Pop Supernova & Opera Pop Fantasia) and an EP (Aria of the North).
 As an actress, Michelle appeared on CW’s TV series, “Reign” which aired on March 26, 2015.
 She has also appeared on the big screen in the feature film “Dr. Cabbie”, alongside co-star Kunal Nayyar (The Big Bang Theory) which hit theatres on September 19th 2014, as well as, CTV’s “The Listener” which aired on June 23rd 2014.
 Her operatic vocals can also be heard in the film “Dr. Cabbie” as well as indie film “I Wish You Love”.
 In April 2013, Michelle was named the new face and social ambassador for Mercedes Benz after winning a Canada wide contest.
 She has also been invited to sing the National Anthem for various sporting events including the Toronto Argonauts and the Mississauga Power Team.
 As opportunities continue to present themselves, Michelle is quickly making her mark as a performer in the arts.

 Traveling abroad has taken Michelle to Bergen, Norway where she took part in Den Nye Opera’s production of Giuseppe Verdi’s La Traviata under the direction of Michael McCarthy and led by Norwegian conductor Kjell Seim.
 While in Norway, she studied with American voice teacher Patricia McCaffrey along with various sought out coaches from around the world in the prestigious LidalNorth International Opera Workshop.
 She also had the opportunity of joining Metropolitan Opera’s assistant conductor, Joan Dornemann, at the International Vocal Arts Institute in Montreal, Quebec, as well as American baritone, Sherrill Milnes, at the V.O.I.C.Experience program in Tampa Bay Florida.
 Furthermore, Michelle performed in Tuscany, Italy where she was chosen to participate in the Daniel Ferro Vocal Program.
 Past performances with Naria have taken her to Vancouver, Mexico and Cannes, France where the group were the winners of the Midem Music Festival showcase.